 -

-Children: By obtaining citizenship, your spouse and children under 18 will also become Turkish citizens.
+Children: Upon obtaining citizenship, your spouse and children under 18 will also become Turkish citizens.

 -

 Military Service: Male children who become Turkish citizens before reaching the age of 21 will be subject to military service.
-(There are also laws for exemption or paid service).
+(Exemption or paid service rules also exist).

 -

-Taxes: If you hold the property for more than 5 years, you will be exempt from paying capital gains tax on its sale.
+Taxation: If the property is held for more than 5 years, you will be exempt from paying capital gains tax on its sale.

 -

-Expert Consultation: Due to the complexity and potential changes in laws, it is strongly recommended to carry out all stages with the help of experienced lawyers and reputable consultants in Turkish immigration matters.
+Specialized Consultation: Due to the complexity and potential changes in laws, it is strongly recommended that all steps be carried out with the assistance of experienced lawyers and accredited consultants in Turkish immigration matters.

 Types of Turkish Passports

-Turkey has four types of passports.
-Foreigners who obtain citizenship receive the Red Passport:
+Turkey has four types of passports, of which foreigners who obtain citizenship receive the Red Passport:

 -

-Red Passport (Public): For all Turkish citizens and foreigners who have acquired citizenship.
+Red Passport (General): For all Turkish citizens and foreigners who have acquired citizenship.

 -

-Green Passport (Special): For high-ranking government officials and special authorities.
+Green Passport (Special): For high-ranking government employees and specific officials.

 -